cssnr/vitepress-swiper/README.md

 - https://example.com/path/1.jpg
 - https://example.com/path/2.jpg

+## Options

+Note: String parameters do not begin with a `:` but other types do.

 | Property&nbsp;Name      | Type.   | Default&nbsp;Value        | Description&nbsp;of&nbsp;Property              |
 | ----------------------- | ------- | ------------------------- | ---------------------------------------------- |
 | base-url                | String  | ❗ Required               | Base URL for the Swiper images.                |